BEng (Hons) January start available

 • hardness testing equipment.

-You can also make full use of other facilities including our extensive library and IT resources, and get support with careers and employability, study skills, health and wellbeing, and more.
+You can also make full use of other facilities including extensive library and IT resources, and get support with careers and employability, study skills, health and wellbeing, and more.

 Take a guided tour and meet our students.